malanalex/django-rest-api-scraper/README.md

     10. parse_job is validating the result of the Celery task and if it is valid - checking nr. of links inserted in PageLink matches the total links found in the html code.
     11. If the validation passes a 200 response is returned to the user.

-### Reasoning
-- The reason Celery tasks are called from services is to keep the views as clean as possible and handle the validation within the service layer.
 # Logic Requirements

 ## django mini-crawler